david-yaari/evently/README.md

 - create a Header.tsx and Footer.tsx
 - update the layout.tsx in the (root) directory accordingley
 - In the header add the SignedIn and SignedOut
+- Add the relevant buttons (check UserButton from Clerk)

+### Create a Navbar

+- in the shared directory create a Navbar component (NavItems and MobileNav in this case)
+- add this component to the Header component
+- In the MobileNav add the Sheet components <https://ui.shadcn.com/docs/components/sheet>
+- In the NavItems use a array defined in the constant directory, index.tsx for the menu items